Cosmo-Tech/azure-platform-deployment-tools/How-to guides/Set up Azure AD authentication with Kubernetes RBAC on AKS.md

 > Warning: this Azure Active Directory integration can't be disabled once added, it is irreversible.

-Feature documentation and migration steps are detailed in (Microsoft documentation portal[https://learn.microsoft.com/en-us/azure/aks/enable-authentication-microsoft-entra-id]).
+Feature documentation and migration steps are detailed in [Microsoft documentation portal](https://learn.microsoft.com/en-us/azure/aks/enable-authentication-microsoft-entra-id).

 ## Migration steps for an existing AKS cluster